stanislavbrtna/SDA_OS/Docs/sda_napi.md

     uint8_t sdaSvmLaunch(uint8_t * fname, uint16_t parentId);

 Launches .svs file specified in *fname* from APPS directory.
 Parent id is 0 for apps launched form launcher.
+When the parent id is not zero, parent application is woken upon closing its child.

     void sdaSvmOnTop();